CircleCI-Public/circleci-server-windows-image-builder/README.md

   * AWS_DEFAULT_REGION
   * AWS_SECRET_ACCESS_KEY

 5. Update the owner in `windows/visual-studio/packer.yaml` if you configured the keys under a different account to the once your Circleci Server installation is under.
+If you get any errors around not being able to find a default VPC, you will need to specify a `vpc_id` and `subnet_id` in this file.

 6. Click Rerun Workflow from the job details page to rerun the Windows image buider